Elemanor/astro/src/content/services/house-additions-foundations.md

       - Enables future finishing

       Never compromise on foundation quality to save money.
-  - title: "Coordinating with Your Contractor"
+  - title: Coordinating with Your Contractor
     content: |
       **Working With Addition Builders**